top of page

 Marketplace & Vending

-Workshop Locations are indicated on the Schedule and Map as A (Redwood House) and B (Wild Rose Cook House); Plantwalks & Outdoor workshops will meet in front of the Main Lodge (indicated on the map by a Blue Daisy).
+Workshop Locations are indicated on the Schedule and Map as A, B and C. Plantwalks & Outdoor workshops will meet at A (Behind Centennial House), lectures & visual presentations are located at B (Basement of Pallesen House), and cooking/formulating demos are held at C (inside Namiyi).
 Plantwalks/Outdoor workshops will often be on the move after meet-up, if you’re late you may have to go find them.

-• Opening & Closing Ceremonies - Green Space in Front of Main Lodge
+Opening & Closing Ceremonies - Green Space in Marketplace, in Front of Centennial

 FAQs